-Records to be kept of all vaccination and worming regimes.

-5.4 Health Status of dogs

-- a.
-There must be a daily physical inspection of every animal to check for any signs of illness, injury or distress. - b.
-Stud dogs and breeding bitches must be physically and behaviourally sound. - c.
-Any breeding stock which appears to the licensing inspector to exhibit unsound hereditary or behavioural characteristics may be required to be verified as sound by the licensee's veterinary surgeon. - d.
-Advice from a veterinary surgeon must be sought without delay where a dog shows signs of disease, injury, illness or behavioural disorder and recorded in the dog's logbook and be available to potential purchasers.
+b.
+Up to date records must be kept for each dog detailing Records to be kept of all vaccination and worming regimes. what treatments and vaccinations they have received.
+5.4 Health Status of dogs a.
+There must be a daily physical inspection of every animal Any breeding stock that show signs of fear or anxiety do not to check for any signs of illness, injury or distress. normally make good parents. b.
+Stud dogs and breeding bitches must be physically and behaviourally sound.
+Puppies should be the product of healthy, sociable and c.
+Any breeding stock which appears to the licensing environmentally competent parents. inspector to exhibit unsound hereditary or behavioural characteristics may be required to be verified as sound by the licensee's veterinary surgeon. d.
+Advice from a Veterinary Surgeon must be sought without delay where a dog shows signs of disease, injury, illness or behavioural disorder and results maintained in the dog's log book and be available to potential purchasers.
 5.5 Breeding a.
 Breeding bitches must not be mated if they are less than one year old. b.
 A breeding bitch must not give birth to more than six litters of puppies in their lifetime. c.
 Breeding bitches must not give birth to more than one litter of puppies in a period of twelve months.

-5.6 Isolation facilities a.
-Isolation facilities must be available and must be in compliance with the other licence conditions but must also be physically isolated.
-These isolation facilities must be a minimum of 5 metres away from other kennels. b.
-Adequate facilities to prevent the spread of infectious disease between isolated dogs and other dogs must be available. c.
-Effective biosecurity measures must be in place and understood by all staff.
+5.6 Isolation facilities

+- a.
+Isolation facilities must be available and must be in compliance with the other licence conditions but must also be physically isolated from other dog accommodation. - b.
+Adequate facilities to prevent the spread of infectious disease between isolated dogs and other dogs must be available. - c.
+Effective biosecurity measures must be in place and understood.

 Veterinary advice about the isolation of dogs with potentially infectious diseases should be documented and followed immediately.

 Procedures and facilities should be in place to allow the quarantining of new arrivals as devised in consultation with a veterinary surgeon.

 Veterinary advice should be sought when new arrivals show any signs of disease before they are mixed with other dogs.

 Isolation animals need to be effectively isolated and evidence of veterinary involvement will be expected.

-5.7 First aid kit a.
+5.7 First aid kit

+a.
 A fully stocked first-aid kit suitable for use on dogs and puppies must be available and accessible on the premises.

-A first aid kit should include the following: A selection of Dressings Non adherent wound cover Retaining bandages Covering bandages Cotton wool
+A first aid kit should include the following:

+A selection of Dressings